Last Updated: August 22, 2021

-If you are looking to hire in Europe, Portugal could be a prime location to hire content creators, back-office workers, salespeople, web developers, etc. As long as you are willing to pay your employees subject to Portuguese standards, you can hire just about anyone.
+If you are looking to hire in Europe, Portugal could be a prime location to hire content creators, back-office workers, salespeople, web developers, etc. As long as you’re willing to pay your employees subject to Portuguese standards, you can hire just about anyone.

 And, even under that set-up, your employees wouldn’t have to be in Portugal full-time.
 They may work some of the time at an office in Lisbon, but they could also be traveling around.
-As long as they’re subject to Portuguese immigration and tax law, they wouldn’t have to live full-time in Portugal.
+If they’re subject to Portuguese immigration and tax law, they wouldn’t have to live full-time in Portugal.

-You would not have to live full-time in Portugal, either.
-Since the Golden Visa program does not require you to be a resident, you wouldn’t have to migrate yourself or your entire company to the Iberian Peninsula to qualify.
+You wouldn’t have to live in Portugal full-time either.
+Since the Golden Visa Program does not require you to be a resident, you wouldn’t have to migrate yourself or your entire company to the Iberian Peninsula to qualify.

-As long as you maintain your residency be spending roughly seven days a year in Portugal, you’re set.
+If you maintain your residency by spending at least seven days a year in Portugal, you’re set.